How to Celebrate this Holiday Season safely with your family?

 Traditions around the holidays are crucial for families and children.
 There are many ways to enjoy seasonal traditions while also protecting your health.

-Because many generations congregate to celebrate holidays, getting vaccinated if you’re eligible is the best approach to reduce COVID-19 risk and people are worried about the new omicron variant, so it’s everyone’s responsibility to keep your family and friends safe.
+Because many generations congregate to celebrate holidays, getting vaccinated (Covid-19 Booster Dose if you are eligible & Flu Vaccine) is the best approach to reduce COVID-19 risk and Flu fever.
+So it’s everyone’s responsibility to keep your family and friends safe.

 1. Stay Safe